albar965/littlenavmap-manual/src/en/MENUS.rst

 zoom distance.

-The icon color and shape indicates the aircraft type and whether the aircraft is on ground (gray border).
+The icon color and shape indicates the aircraft type and whether the aircraft is on ground (gray border on ground).

 |User Aircraft| User aircraft in flight.

 A click on the user aircraft shows more information in the ``Simulator Aircraft`` dock window.

-More options to change the map behavior while flying can be found in the dialog :ref:`simulator-aircraft`.
+More options to change the map behavior while flying can be found here :ref:`simulator-aircraft`.

-The aircraft centering will be switched off when using one of the following functions.
-Note that this default behavior can be modified in the options dialog.

--  Double-click into a table view or map display to zoom to an airport or a navaid.
--  Context menu item ``Show on map``.
--  ``Goto Home`` or ``Goto Center for Distance Search``.
--  ``Map`` link in ``Information`` dock window.
--  ``Show Flight Plan``, when selected manually, or automatically after loading a flight plan.
--  Centering a Google Earth KML/KMZ file after loading

-This allows a quick inspection of an airport or navaid during flight.
-To display the aircraft again use ``Map Position Back`` or enable ``Show Aircraft`` again.

 .. _show-aircraft-trail: